skynetapp/DO-SugarCRM/README.md

 ![final](https://cloud.githubusercontent.com/assets/22937653/22508449/0cfbce7a-e8b0-11e6-9357-737d6c797c18.PNG)

-   - Login page can be seen, which we need to give the username and password which we have given at the time of Database configuration.
+   - Login page can be seen, which we need to give the username and password.
+The login details were given at the time of site configuration process.

    - The Installation of sugar set up is completed.